The Car Connection Lexus IS Overview

 In the first two model years, Lexus offered two V-6 engines for the IS, a 2.5-liter in the IS 250 and a 3.5-liter in the IS 350.
 Both used automatic transmissions and were available with optional all-wheel drive, with rear-drive standard.

 For 2016, the powertrain lineup was reconfigured.
-The new entry-level IS 200t was powered by a turbocharged 2.0-liter 4-cylinder with 241 horsepower.
+The new entry-level IS 200t was powered by a 2.0-liter turbo-4 with 241 horsepower.
 It came only with rear-wheel drive and an 8-speed automatic transmission with paddle shifters and three drive modes: Eco, Normal, and Sport—though cars with the F Sport package gain an extra Sport S+ mode.